metashell/metashell/docs/manual/compilers.md

   headers to make the shell respond quicker.
 * `preprocessor_mode`: should the shell start in preprocessor mode.
 Setting to `true` has the same effect as starting Metashell with `--preprocessor`.
+* `cwd`: this overrides the working directory the compiler is run from.
+The default is the directory, where Metashell was launched.

 You can create a JSON file with one or more such configs in it.
 Here is an example for such a config file: